 - Design or maintain a website for a student organization or campus office

 - Create a database to organize your contacts as you search for a summer job

 These skills were uniformly cited by alumni of all ages, across all careers and from all the majors offered by Cal State Fullerton.
 While a college degree is required to enter into most professions, it is necessary to demonstrate these transferable skills in order to put your Cal State Fullerton degree to work.

 Cal State Fullerton students encounter many opportunities to develop these key skills both inside and outside of the classroom.
 Your investment in a high-quality undergraduate education can enhance your ability to compete as a professional if you incorporate an intentional plan to acquire and build upon these five critical skills.

-This brochure is designed to provide a starting point for identifying and incorporating a wide range of curricular and extra-curricular experiences as part of your undergraduate experience.
+This feedback provides a starting point for identifying and incorporating a range of curricular and extra-curricular experiences as part of your undergraduate experience.